-Starting with “Gamble is two years old and is spayed and vaccinated” may be true, but it doesn’t encourage anyone to keep reading.
+Starting with “Gamble is two years old and is spayed and vaccinated” may be true, but it doesn’t encourage an adopter to keep reading.
 To write a catchy first sentence, look into Gamble’s eyes and write who she is, not what she is.

-Negative – “Sara is leash reactive, so she barks and lunges at other dogs on walks.
+Negative – “Sara barks and lunges at other dogs on walks.
 With some training, she could probably learn to stop doing this.
 She can live with other dogs as long as they’re submissive (she fights with dominant dogs).
+She loves cats.
 Sara is a sweet girl though and worth it!”

 Positive – “Sara is so gentle that a cat could climb on her back, and we’ve seen this happen!
 When people speak, she cocks her head, trying to figure out what they’d like her to do.
 And if she can, she’ll try to do what they want.
 Except on walks.
 She’ll act up around other dogs when she’s on a leash.
 But the rest of the time she’s a snuggle bunny who will be right by your side.”